Michigan Bird’s-Eye-View Maps (1866 – 1889)

 - Primary Source Set

-During this time, small towns and urban centers all over the United States clammered for bird’s eye view maps.
-One reason for their popularity is that the maps offered buisnesses and organization a great way to promote themselves.
-As a result, businesses, churches, and individuals paid money to the mapmaker to have their buildings included.
-In sum, these maps are often an idyllic view of a place, showing progress, peace, and wealth.
+Small towns and urban centers all over the United States clamored for bird’s eye view maps.
+One reason for their popularity is that the maps offered cities, businesses, and organizations a great way to promote themselves.
+As a result, businesses, churches, and individuals paid money to the mapmaker to have their buildings included or even highlighted.
+These maps are often an idyllic view of a place, showing industry, progress, and wealth.

 Michigan Social Studies Standards

-- 4-G2.0.2 – Locate and describe human and physical characteristics of major U.S. regions and compare them to the Great Lakes region – teachers can use Bird’s Eye from other cities and compare characteristics.
-Maybe we can link to the LOC Bird’s Eye views.
+- 4-G2.0.2: Locate and describe human and physical characteristics of major U.S. regions and compare them to the Great Lakes region

 Birds-Eye View of Muskegon Michigan From Muskegon Lake Looking East